 RobertHarris

-Robert Harris – helping first responders protect their mental well-being to be happier and healthier at work and home, during and after their careers.
+Robert Harris – helping first responders protect their emotional and mental well-being to be happier and healthier at work and home, during and after their careers.

 Inspiring leadership to prioritize mental health in their first responders to develop post-traumatic resilience: transforming stress into strength.